Construction Management Associate in Science

 This course is designed to provide students the opportunity to apply classroom theory to practical, work-related applications and general exposure to various aspects of the construction industry.
 Students are expected to complete the required 150 internship hours with general contractors, subcontractors, architectural and engineering firms, project owners or material suppliers to be considered a qualified learning experience.
 Seminars may be a component of this course.
 Regular contact with the assigned faculty advisor is required.
 Students shall secure an internship opportunity and/or employer sponsorship prior to seeking departmental approval.
 This course may be repeated based upon the student's academic plan.
 Lab fee required.

-Any college credit course not already required or choose from the specialized electives list:
+Choose from the specialized electives list:

 This course explores the applications of virtual design and construction software in construction quantity extraction and estimating.
 Major topics include automated quantity take-off in Building Information Modeling and cloud-based estimating work flow process.
 VDC software such as Autodesk Revit and Assemble Systems will be used to prepare various levels of construction estimates.
 Lab Fee Required.